Snehardhi24/WineQualityPred/README.md

 ## Steps:

-1. Sign in to the AWS Management Console: Go to https://aws.amazon.com/ and sign in to the AWS Management Console using your credentials.
+1.Sign in to the AWS Management Console: Go to https://aws.amazon.com/ and sign in to the AWS Management Console using your credentials.
  <br>
 2.Navigate to the EC2 Dashboard: Once logged in, navigate to the EC2 Dashboard by searching for "EC2" in the AWS services search bar and selecting it.
  <br>